Learn how the world’s largest enterprises are rebuilding work for the AI era.

 Download the Pharmaceuticals AI Impact Analysis to see the real work happening inside your organization at the task and subtask level, and which agentic AI workflows can deliver the highest ROI, fastest.

-Pharma leaders can approach workforce transformation in five steps.
+Pharma leaders approach workforce redesign in five steps.

 1. Map work at the task level

-Start with critical workflows such as drug discovery, clinical trials, and manufacturing.
+Start with critical workflows.
+Drug discovery, clinical trials, and manufacturing.

 2. Analyze AI impact